snprim/ST558_project_2/Report-Sunday.md

 ### Regression tree

+A regression tree is one of the tree based methods for supervised learning with the goal of predicting a continuous response.
+It splits up predictor space into different regions, and the prediction of each region is often the mean of observations in that region.

 For regression tree, we use the `caret` package and apply the leave-one-out cross validation method (thus the argument `method = "LOOCV"`).
 We set the `tuneLength` as 10 and let the model chooses the